Montreal-Analytics/looker_open/contract/msa.md

 ## Client Rights in Deliverables

 **IP Assignment.** Upon Client acceptance of all Final Deliverables, Montréal Analytics shall assign IP rights in the Final Deliverables to the Client.
-These IP rights include all ownership rights, including any copyrights, in any software, analysis and presentation created by Fishtown Analytics and incorporated into a Final Deliverable, except as otherwise noted in this Agreement.
+These IP rights include all ownership rights, including any copyrights, in any software, analysis and presentation created by Montréal Analytics and incorporated into a Final Deliverable, except as otherwise noted in this Agreement.

 ## Montréal Analytics Rights in Deliverables